-Spring Canyon Trail is a 4.8 mile lightly trafficked out and back trail located near Springville, UT that features beautiful wild flowers and is rated as difficult.
+Spring Canyon Trail is a 4.8 mile lightly trafficked out and back trail located near Springville, Utah that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 off road driving